moonbuggy/docker-dnsmasq-updater/README.md

 If you have an external storage device attached to your router it makes sense to keep the hosts file the updater generates there, to minimize writes to the router's onboard storage.

-As an example, if you're using AsusWRT/Entware you can easily configure the router to include this external file by writing to `/opt/etc/hosts` and adding the following to both `/jffs/scripts/hosts.postconf`:
+As an example, if you're using AsusWRT/Entware you can easily configure the router to include this external file by writing to `/opt/etc/hosts` and adding the following to `/jffs/scripts/hosts.postconf`:

 ```
 # for remote hosts updates